AbsoluteVirtueXI/protocol-audit/keystore_full_audit.md

 This report is a quality and security audit of the crate [keystore](./keystore).
 We provide first a code quality analysis without consideration of security flaws, as quality applied even for a flawed code.
-We follow with a security analysis.
+We follow then with a security analysis of the code.
 A corrected version of the crate `keystore` with quality and security considerations applied can be found at [keystore-update](./keystore-update).

 ## Quality audit

-Without an internal convention written for this project, we assume rust official conventions should be followed for rust syntax and design.
+Without an internal coding style and convention written for this project, we assume rust official and communauty known conventions should be followed for rust syntax and design.

 ### Cargo.toml